arruda1/QGIS-Wildfire_Analysis_in_an_Environmental_Protection_Area/README.md

-# Geospatial Analysis of the Uberaba River Basin Wildfire
+# Geospatial Analysis of a Wildfire

 ## 1. Project Overview